Seven Surprising Reasons Retirees Are Going Back to Work

 Profit and prosper with the best of expert advice - straight to your e-mail.

-From the obvious to the surprising, here’s a look at seven reasons retirees reenter the workforce.
-In addition, here are tips to help you get hired if you are looking for work.
+From the obvious to the surprising, here’s a look at seven reasons retirees re-enter the workforce.
+In addition, here are tips to help you get hired if you're looking for work.

 1. Retirees work to counter boredom

-Bored in retirement ?!?!
+Bored in retirement?
 How can you be when you no longer have to deal with the daily grind?
-The reality is that boredom is a real concern and can set in for many retirees, particularly those who haven't planned how they'll spend their free time.
+The reality is that boredom is a real concern that can set in for many retirees, particularly those who haven't planned how they'll spend their free time.

 To counter boredom, some retirees return to the workforce.
 Since they don’t need the money, they can be more selective where they work, choosing a job in a field that interests them or a hobby they want to pursue.